 The provisions incorporated into the Contract are the entire agreement between the Parties.
-The Contract replaces all previous statements, or agreements whether written or oral.
-No other provisions apply.
+The Contract replaces all previous negotiations, arrangements, statements, understandings, course of dealings or agreements made between the Parties in relation to its subject matter whether written or oral.
+No other provisions apply and neither Party has entered into this Contract in reliance on any warranty, statement, promise or representation other than the ones set out in this Contract.